Snowflake-Labs/sfquickstarts/site/sfguides/src/build_visual_ai_model_to_detect_manufacturing_defects_with_landingai_and_snowflake/build_visual_ai_model_to_detect_manufacturing_defects_with_landingai_and_snowflake.md

 13. The installer opens in the **APP_WIZARD** tab.

 14. Click **Install**.
 The installer installs all the required services for the LandingLens app.
 This process takes about 20 to 30 minutes.
-Do NOT close the tab during the installation process, because it will stop the process.
+Do NOT close the tab during the installation process because it will stop the process.
       <img src="assets/LLSF_install_8_install.png" alt="Launch the app installer" width="800">

 15. Once the installation process is complete, all services have the status DONE or READY (green checkmark) and the URL to access LandingLens displays.
 Copy and paste the URL.